10 Best and Unique Italian Wedding Traditions

 In this intimate Italian wedding tradition, the groom organizes a serenade under the window of his bride, the night before the wedding.
 The groom then meets up with the band under the balcony of the bride and starts singing along with them.

 Confetti is widely recognized internationally as colored paper shapes that are often thrown at the bride and groom after their wedding ceremony.
 In Italian culture, confetti is colorful sugar-coated almonds, with assorted colors and tastes.

 Bomboniere is an Italian wedding tradition that stands for gifts given to guests to thank them for their attendance at the wedding.
 Bomboniere usually contains a present, confetti, and printed ribbons.

 he wedding dress has many superstitions, the major one being that the bride should not look into a mirror while wearing the wedding dress, before her big day.
 On the wedding day, only the bride should be in white for good fortune and blessings for the couple.

 For a perfect Italian wedding, the groom has to provide the bridal bouquet.
 This is considered as his final gift to his woman before they become a couple.
 The bride may be the one to choose the florals she wants, but the groom has to pay the bill.

 6. La Giarrettiera

 In the southern part of Italy, its cultural tradition for the bride to wear a garter which is thought to bring the bride good luck.
 The garter is taken off by the groom in a special moment at the end of the wedding and thrown to the guests.

-Engagement rings date back to medieval ages and are now common tradition all over the world.
-In the Italian culture the man proposes to a woman, giving her a ring with a diamond representing love and a prosperous future together.
+Engagement rings date back to the medieval ages and is now a common tradition all over the world.
+In the Italian culture, the man proposes to a woman, giving her a ring with a diamond representing love and a prosperous future together.